filakhtov/gentoo-use-docs/net-misc/rsync.md

 It is safe to disable this flag.

-### ipv6
-Pass the `--enable-ipv6` option to the configure script.
-Enable IPv6 protocol support by rsync.
-When disabled, a `-6` and a `--ipv6` runtime options will be a no-op.

-This flag should be enabled if the target system to be a part of an IPv6-capable network.
-Otherwise, it is safe to disable.

 ### lz4
 Pass the `--enable-lz4` option to the configure script.
 Provide an ability to use the LZ4 compression algorithm when doing file transfer by passing the `--compress-choice=lz4` (or `--zc=lz4`) option to the `rsync` command.

 It is safe to disable the flag.

+### rrsync
+Pass `--with-rrsync` option to the configure script.
+Install `rrsync` - a script to setup restricted rsync users via ssh logins.

+This flag should normally be disabled.

 ### ssl
 Pass the `--enable-openssl` option to the configure script.
 Install the `rsync-ssl` script that will use the `OpenSSL` to run an rsync copy to and from an rsync daemon that requires ssl connections (using the nginx or haproxy as an SSL-terminating proxy).